Cinema of Bangladesh: 1990s

+The 1990s marked the debut and dominance of Salman Shah who is referred as the "Prince of Bangladeshi Cinema" and the "First Superstar of Modern Dhallywood".
+Regarded as one of the most popular and influential actors in the history of Bangladeshi cinema, he starred in some of the most iconic and successful films in Dhallywood's history which include Ontare Ontare, Ei Ghor Ei Songsar, Sujan Sakhi, Mayer Odhikar and Anondo Osru.
+Additionally three of his films, Shopner Thikana, Sotter Mrittu Nei and Keyamat Theke Keyamat are among the top ten highest-grossing films of all time in the Dhallywood box office.
+His untimely death at the height of his fame in 1996, is noted to be a tragic event for the nation which evoked unanimous public reactions of grief and brought the film industry to a standstill.

+Some other successful male actors during this time were Alamgir, Jashim, Ilias Kanchan, Nayeem, Manna, Riaz, Ferdous Ahmed and Omar Sani.

-Among success female actors were Shabana, Champa, Dolly Johur, Suchorita, Shabnaz.
+Among successful female actors were Shabana, Champa, Dolly Johur, Suchorita, Shabnaz.
 Some notable films from this decade include Padma Nadir Majhi by Indian director Goutam Ghose, Padma Meghna Jamuna by Chashi Nazrul Islam, Pita Mata Sontan and Banglar Bodhu by A. J. Mintu, Aguner Poroshmoni and Srabon Megher Din by Humayun Ahmed, Desh Premik by Kazi Hayat, Anya Jibon by Sheikh Niamat Ali, Poka Makorer Ghor Bosoti by Akhtaruzzaman, Dukhai by Morshedul Islam, Hothat Brishti by Indian director Basu Chatterjee and Chitra Nodir Pare by Tanvir Mokammel.
+In the late 90s, Sohanur Rahman Sohan's Ananta Bhalobasha (1999) was the turning point of Bangladeshi cinema by introducing Shakib Khan, who is now one of the biggest superstars in the industry.

 21st century

 2000s

 During the 2000s, most Bangladeshi films underperformed commercially and Bangladesh produced about 100 low-budget movies a year.
 Viewership of Bangladeshi films in general dropped, and the industry was criticized for producing low-quality films whose only appeal was that of cheap melodrama.

 After a drastic decline in the 2000s, the Bangladeshi film industry tried to bounce back after 2006–07.
 With the help of the Bangladeshi Government and the emergence of big production companies, the Bangladeshi film industry started growing slowly.

 Among the successful films that released in the 2000s are Ammajan, Premer Taj Mahal, Wrong Number, Shasti, Shyamol Chhaya, Hridoyer Kotha, Daruchini Dwip, Monpura, Priya Amar Priya, Koti Takar Kabin, Chacchu, Khairun Sundori, Amar Praner Swami, Pitar Ason, Tumi Swapno Tumi Shadhona, Mone Prane Acho Tumi, Amar Shopno Tumi, Bolbo Kotha Bashor Ghore, among others.
 Besides critically acclaimed films like Kittonkhola, Lalsalu, Hason Raja ,Matir Moyna, Bachelor, Joyjatra, Hajar Bachhor Dhore, Ghani and Chandragrohon were produced in this decade.
 Most of the successful films during this period starred Manna (until his death in 2008) followed by Shakib Khan, Riaz, and Ferdous Ahmed.
 Leading female actors included Moushumi, Shabnur, Popy and Champa.